AsoboStudio/glTF-Blender-IO-MSFS/README.md

 <br>

-# How to Install the ASOBO Blender msfs exporter (Copy Paste to ADDDATA)
+# How to Install the ASOBO Blender msfs exporter (Copy Paste to AppData)

 1. Close Blender if you have it open.
 2. Download the `glTF-Blender-IO-MSFS-<version>.zip` file.